linkerd/linkerd2/TEST.md

    Connect window.
 If you forget to do this, it will close on its own after a few minutes.

+This command runs all the tests inside the web/app/integration/specs directory The following components are currently available for testing: sidebar

+The tests currently check if the UI is in order.
+Note that if adding UI elements, add them after the pre-existings ones so as to not effect the test's ordering.
 ## Writing tests

 To add a new test, create a new subdirectory inside the `test/` directory.